 Financial security is an important part of exiting a marriage with confidence.
 If you feel your husband or wife is not being completely honest about their financial situation, be sure to have your worries addressed with the help of a legal professional.

 Are you ready to learn about how the divorce discovery process could help you to secure the future you deserve?
 The family law attorneys at Kardos, Rickles & Hand can ensure all assets are identified and equitably distributed.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.